texonica/company-dashboard/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
 We are implementing financial tracking features, enhancing the project management interface, and integrating external API services for the Texonica.com dashboard.
-We have established secure connections to AITable.ai API, ClickUp API, and Google Gemini API through backend routes to retrieve and manage project, client, leadgen, and task data.
+We have established secure connections to AITable.ai API, ClickUp API, Google Gemini API, and Chargebee API through backend routes to retrieve and manage project, client, leadgen, task, and subscription data.
 All the backend API routes have been implemented with comprehensive error handling.

 Recent logs indicate active development and usage of the leadgen API routes, particularly the `/api/leadgen/crm/future` and `/api/leadgen/uw` endpoints, which are retrieving data from AITable.ai.
 The API telemetry system is successfully tracking these requests.